-Indiana was an early adopter of national Common Core standards, but, after a change in the political dynamic, the state’s commitment to the Common Core is now in doubt.
+Indiana was an early adopter of national Common Core standards, but, after a change in the political dynamic, the state’s commitment to the Common Core soon waned

 Common Core is a set of academic standards developed by an association of state governors aimed at ensuring students graduate high school ready to enter college or begin careers.
 Supporters say the standards raise expectations and will make students more internationally competitive.

-But some Indiana critics have argued the standards are not as strong as they are billed to be and that they reduce local control over curriculum because they are too strongly connected to the priorities of the U.S. Department of Education.
-Others complain that Common Core perpetuates a standardized testing focus in schools.
+But some Indiana critics argued the standards were not as strong as they were billed to be and that they reduced local control over curriculum because they were too strongly connected to the priorities of the U.S. Department of Education.
+Others complained that Common Core perpetuated a standardized testing focus in schools.

 .Implementation is “paused”

-Indiana has committed to adopting “college and career ready” standards as part of an agreement with the U.S. Department of Education that released the state from some of the accountability requirements of the 2002 federal No Child Left Behind law.
-So if Indiana dumps Common Core, any new standards would likely have to adhere to many of the same principles.
+Indiana in 2011 committed to adopting “college and career ready” standards as part of an agreement with the U.S. Department of Education that released the state from some of the accountability requirements of the 2002 federal No Child Left Behind law.
+So even after the state dumped Common Core, it had to reassure federal officials the new standards adhered to many of the same principles.

 What’s tested is taught

-Some school districts have already implemented the Common Core for all grades.
-But the state’s recommended implementation schedule had only required Common Core standards through second grade as of 2013.
+Some school districts had already implemented the Common Core for all grades by 2013.
+But the state’s recommended implementation schedule had only required Common Core standards through second grade.

 There is also the issue of the future cost of testing.
 The Indiana Office of Management and Budget in the summer of 2013 produced a fiscal impact study that showed the state could save some money if it used Common Core tests produced by the consortia rather than adapting ISTEP or creating their new tests.